 How to Restore Your Bookmarks

-Google Chrome has two ways to import your exported bookmarks back into the browser.
+Google Chrome has two ways to import your exported (and potentially deleted) bookmarks back into the browser.
 They both do essentially the same thing, so for this guide, we will use the “Import Bookmarks and Settings” tool.

 Click the menu icon in the top-right corner of the browser, hover over “Bookmarks,” and then click on “Import Bookmarks and Settings.”